allenhuffman/LethalLilyAnimatronic/README.md

         // Sequence 7 - E1  1000 0111 (7)
         // End of Seq - 78  0001 1000 (8)

 When sequence playback begins, the blue wire will begin pulsing.
-These are the signals the control the servo.
-Details TBD.
+These are the signals the control the mouth.

 ## I/O pins and 5.9V WARNING!!!
 * The green wire serial appears to be 4.4V, so it should be fine reading on an Arduino with 5V input pins.